janu6134/First-person-VR-Shooter-game/README.md

 Ammo supply

-We put an ammo crate in the fourth room.
+There is an ammo crate in the fourth room.
 When the player reaches it, the bullets will be refilled.